kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 1. Read the docs and the FAQ 📚
 2. Install, use, and follow the ESLint plugin 👨‍🏫
-3. Don't think about lifecycles, think about synchronizing side effects to state 🔄
+3. Don't think about Lifecycles, think about synchronizing side effects to state 🔄
 4. Know that React is fast by default and do some digging before applying performance optimizations pre-maturely 🏎💨